 Your Guide to a Foolproof Retirement Budget

 Creating an impenetrable budget is something to strive for.
 You’ll surely have a few hiccups along the way.
-Everyone does.
-But aiming higher and preparing for more than the minimum that you think you’ll need will help those hiccups be a short-lived annoyance instead of a situation that alters your whole retirement.
+But aiming higher–and preparing for more than the minimum that you think you’ll need–will help those hiccups be a short-lived annoyance (rather than a situation that alters your whole retirement).

-Debt is inescapable for most people, but the closer you get to retirement the more it should start tapering off.
-The goal is to be as debt free as possible once you retire.
-Certain expenses, such as utilities, will continue, and you can only reel them in a bit.
+Debt is inescapable for most people, but the closer you get to retirement, ideally, the more it should start tapering off.
+The goal is to be as debt-free as possible once you retire.
+Certain expenses, such as utilities, will continue; you can only reel them in a bit.
 Some of them, such as the costs involved with commuting to work, will drop off.
 But debts are where you have a lot more control.

 Nearly every retirement advisor recommends paying off expensive debts such as credit cards as soon as you can, and there’s a good reason why.
 Keeping a high balance hurts your credit score, and making only the minimum monthly payment means you’ll pay back a small fortune in time.

-The NewRetirement Planner.
-This retirement budget calculator lets you immediately see the impact of getting rid of debt.
+The NewRetirement retirement budget calculator lets you immediately see the impact of getting rid of debt.
 Try a scenario where the debt is paid off now.
 Then try a scenario when you pay off the debt early.
-The system let’s you play with your finances and see for yourself the short and long term impact of different money strategies.
+The system lets you play with your finances so you can see for yourself the short and long term impact of different money strategies.

-A $2,000 credit card balance at 13 percent interest, which Bankrate says is the going fixed rate, and a $41 monthly payment will take you 69 months to pay off — almost 6 years.
-That’s 6 years without using the card at all, while the card issuer continues to bring in 13 percent interest on the existing balance.
-By the time it’s paid off, you will have paid back the balance plus nearly $900 in interest.
+A $2,000 credit card balance at 13% interest rate–and a $41 monthly payment–will take you 69 months to pay off.
+(That’s almost six years).
+That’s six years without using the card at all, while the card issuer continues to bring in 13 percent interest on the existing balance.
+By the time it’s paid off, you will have paid back the balance, plus nearly $900 in interest.

-Focus hard on expensive debt the closer you get to retirement and pay it down as quickly as you can.
-That $900 you paid in interest could work for your benefit in an IRA instead of boosting the credit card issuer’s bottom line.
+Focus hard on expensive debt the closer you get to retirement, and pay it down as quickly as you can.
+That $900 you paid in interest could work for your benefit in an IRA.

 2. Plan for the Expected

 There are some things that you can plan for with a reasonable amount of certainty.
 That’s where your retirement budget will get a lot of its structure.
-If you’ll still have a mortgage payment, that’s one item to count on.
-Property insurance and taxes, too.
+If you’ll still have a mortgage payment, that’s one item to count on–property insurance and taxes, too.
 A vehicle payment might also be included, but most vehicle loans are paid off in a few years after financing.
-Other expenses will likely never go away, and they make up the more fixed budget items.
+Other expenses will likely never go away.
+These make up the more fixed budget items.

-Some of these aren’t any surprise.
-Your electric, gas and other utilities will remain, and you’ll probably want cable and Internet, too.
+Some of these expenses aren’t any surprise: your electric, gas, and other utilities will remain.
+You’ll probably want cable and the Internet, too.
 The same goes for phone plans and your grocery bills.
 Clothing may not be as much of an expense once you retire, but you’ll still need to budget for it the same as you do now.

 Other expenses could skip your initial budget plan.
 If they don’t make the cut, they’ll cut into other areas.
 Lawn maintenance, for example, might not be an expense at all right now.
 But what about 10 years after you retire?
 All home maintenance could become an issue at some point, and you might want to hire it out.

 Another expense that you should plan for is health care.
 While Medicare is available, it’s not entirely free.
-For example, Medicare Part A, which covers hospital care, skilled nursing care and similar needs, doesn’t have a monthly premium for many people, but the in-hospital deductible is $1,260 for 2016.
-Medicare Part B, which covers doctor visits, lab tests and similar needs, has a $166 monthly premium in 2016.
+For example, Medicare Part A–which covers hospital care, skilled nursing care, and similar needs–doesn’t have a monthly premium for many people, but the in-hospital deductible is very high.

 Long-term care is another concern.
 With life expectancies growing longer all the time, chances are you’ll need some type of assistance or long-term care one day.
-U.S. News and World Report explains that a typical, private nursing home currently costs about $90,000 per year.
-But if you add a Federal Long Term Care Insurance Program, premium to your retirement budget, long-term care would be covered.
+According to Genworth’s Cost of Care Survey, on average in the United States, a private room in a nursing home costs $8,365 per month, or $275 a day.
+But if you add a Federal Long Term Care Insurance Program, premium to your retirement budget, long-term care may be covered.

 3. Plan for the Unexpected, Too

-More and more adult children move back home now than in any recent generation.
-The economy is slowly getting better, but U.S. News and World Report says that this trend is still fairly common.
+More and more adult children move back home now than in any other recent generation.
 And for adult kids who are out on their own, a lot of parents still offer financial help.
-Whether it’s $100 here and there or a regular contribution to help pay a debt, you’ll probably need to account for the possibility of helping out your children or another family member at some point.
+Whether it’s $100 here and there–or a regular contribution to help pay a debt–you’ll probably need to account for the possibility of helping out your children or another family member at some point.

 Something else to think about is the way that your attitude about retirement might change once it arrives.
 What happens if three years later you decide that you want to open a small business or sail around the world?
 For someone who had envisioned staying home and taking up hobbies, that might be a real surprise.
 If you cut your projected retirement budget too close, you won’t have any wiggle room to pursue new interests.

-It’s always smart to save more than you think you’ll need to expand your budget as much as possible.
+It’s always smart to save more than you think you’ll need in order to expand your budget as much as possible.
 The only thing that you know for sure about the future is that you can’t predict most of it.
 You’ll have regular doctor visits and grocery bills.
-But you might also want to visit Europe, open a botanical shop or go back to college.
+But you might also want to visit Europe, open a botanical shop, or go back to college.